Alabama Butterfly Atlas

 Landscaping Ideas

 Many people provide Eastern Tailed-Blues with habitat without ever realizing it.
 Less-than-manicured garden edges, alleyways, and natural lawns are often abundant with the small pea-family plants that provide their tiny caterpillars with food.
+If you have a lawn in your landscape, consider letting it be natural.
 These areas often contain small flowering plants like clover, frogfruit, and violets that provide nectar sources for many small butterflies, including Eastern Tailed-Blues.